d0nda/To-Do-Hub/README.md

 Mobile
 ![Mobile Screenshot](./src/assets/feature-screens.png "Mobile Screens")

 Welcome to To-Do-Hub, a simple yet powerful to-do list mobile application built with React Native Expo!
 This repository contains the source code for the To-Do-Hub app.
 Follow this guide to set up the project on your local machine.
 Prerequisites

+to download the app on your android here is the link: https://play.google.com/store/apps/details?id=com.todohub

 Before you begin, ensure you have the following installed on your system: